Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 This did not seem persuasive to Jack, so he tried a slightly different angle.

-"...Y’know… one of the people I admire the most is one of our NCOs.
+"...Y’know... one of the people I admire the most is one of our NCOs.
 She ain’t big, she ain’t strong, she can’t do any of the shit I do.
 Her deadlift is, like, my hammer curl."

 Jack gave him the classic sulky teenage look. "...And?"